-- Arduino Pro Mini is a microcontroller board developed by Arduino.cc and comes with Atmega328 microcontroller incorporated inside the board.
+- Arduino Pro Mini is a compact, small-sized & application-type microcontroller board, developed by Arduino.cc and comes with Atmega328 microcontroller incorporated inside the board.

-- This board comes with 14 digital I/O out of which 6 pins are used for providing PWM output.
-There are 8 analog pins available on the board.
+- This board comes with 14 Digital I/O Pins, out of which 6 pins are used for providing PWM output.

 - There is only one voltage regulator incorporated on the board i.e 3.3V or 5V based on the version of the board.